 - Discussion.
 Discuss your results and the implications of your study, including describing limitations and possible future directions of the work.
 Provide a take-home message for your audience that encapsulates the most important idea you’d like them to take with them.

 - Description of the internship.
 Briefly detail the site name and location, the nature of the clients and work done there, and your responsibilities.
-Do not allocate more than 1 minute for this information.
+Do not allocate more than one minute for this information.

 - Review of literature.
 Present selected highlights of your research synthesis, along with illustrative examples from your site experience.
 The goal is to critically relate the literature to practice and practice to the literature.
 Where do they meet and miss?
-Plan to allocate 10 minutes to this portion of the talk.
+Plan to allocate ten minutes to this portion of the talk.

 - Insight.
 Discuss two professional (not personal) challenges you encountered or observed over the course of your internship: one relating to a client population or to treatment issues; the other to the organizational, social, or political/policy environment.
 Drawing explicitly on your review of the professional literature, how would you recommend that your host organization address these issues?
 Why?
-Plan to allocate 4 minutes for this portion of the talk.
+Plan to allocate four minutes for this portion of the talk.